ccnyplanetarium/ccnyplanetarium.github.io/_posts/2020-12-20-all-sky-historical-conjunction-visualization.md

 Here's a link to the full-page/full-screen version: [360 Great Conjunction Historical Visualization](https://ccnyplanetarium.org/dynamic-sims/pano/jupiter-saturn-historical.html)

 It should work great on phones, cardboard VR, or probably a real VR system.
+(You might have to allow the simulation to access your phones motion sensors. )

 ---

 Each dot represents one day's observations.
 For each conjunction, days are shown 2 weeks before and after the main conjunction event, with weekly highlights indicated by the emphasized points.

 We can show some projections of the 360 image as well.
 Though, they are less fun.